bhisaac/5eFP/5eFP-SRD.md

 - (a)	Leather	armor,	two	daggers,	and	thieves’	tools

 ### Expertise
 When you gain this feature, choose	two	of	your	skill	proficiencies,	or	one	of	your	skill	proficiencies	and	your	proficiency	with	thieves’	tools.
-Increase your	bonus	by +1 for	the	chosen	proficiencies.

-Whenever an upgrade increases either of the choosen proficiencies' bonus, increase the bonus by an additional +1.
+As long as the chosen proficiencies or tools do not already have expertise, you gain expertise in the chosen skills or tools.
+(Expertise allows you to add your level to your bonus twice.)

 ### Sneak Attack
 You	know	how	to	strike	subtly	and	exploit	a	foe’s	distraction.
 Once	per	turn,	you	can	deal	an	extra	+1 damage	to	one	creature	you	hit	with	an	attack	if	you	have advantage	on	the	attack	roll.
 The	attack	must	use	a	finesse	or	a	ranged weapon.